fehiepsi/fehiepsi-blog-pelican/content/2014-01-27-linuxmint-tips.md

-Title: Tips for Using Linux Mint
+Title: Tips for using Linux Mint
 Date: 2014-01-27 21:01
 Slug: linuxmint-tips